MicrosoftDocs/xamarin-docs/docs/android/data-cloud/data-access/using-sqlite-orm.md

 - **[Unique]** &ndash; Ensures that the values in the underlying database column are unique.

-Most of these attributes are optional, SQLite will use default values for table and column names.
+Most of these attributes are optional.
 You should always specify an integer primary key so that selection and deletion queries can be performed efficiently on your data.